minhajuddin/blog.zammu.in/source/_posts/build-your-own-static-site-generator-using-ruby.md

 In the following example I am using nanoc to build my websites.

-{% attach_img bundle-and-ruby-1.png Step 1, Select the Bundle and Ruby option %}
+{% asset_img bundle-and-ruby-1.png Step 1, Select the Bundle and Ruby option %}
-{% attach_img bundle-and-ruby2.png Step 2, Fill out the build command and output directory %}
+{% asset_img bundle-and-ruby2.png Step 2, Fill out the build command and output directory %}

 Happy building :)